ajoyfuljester/habit-keeper/README.md

 - CHOSEN VIEW ARCHITECTURE?
     - CLASSES FOR HTML - OFFSET WITH ONCLICK BUT HOW DO I SEND IT TO THE PARENT?
 WHATEVER I PROBABLY CAN  JUST PASS THE REFERENCE?
 YEA PROBABLY.
 OTHER STUFF.
 NEED TO REWRITE AGAIN BECAUSE I DIDN'T THINK ENOUGH AGAIN
     - LIVE UPDATES? definitely for one view, but if i make data class have the multiple views then it could update them all
+    - NUMBER OF HABITS AND DATES STAYS CONSTANT, NO WAY I'M DELING WITH THIS.
+REFRESH THE PAGE, TAKE IT OR LEAVE IT
     - subgrid
 - add views - should they be on the server? yes, but add it in the server config as an option
 - write the thing in the deno file for normal running or whatever